Kinetic closure of turbulence

-The collision model \cref{collision_model} was tested in two canonical turbulent configurations: the Taylor-–Green vortex (TGV) \cite{taylor_mechanism_1936,dairay_numerical_2017,laizet_3d_2019} and the turbulent mixing layer (ML) \cite{rogers_direct_1994}.
+The collision model \cref{collision_model} was tested in two canonical turbulent configurations: the Taylor--Green vortex (TGV) \cite{taylor_mechanism_1936,dairay_numerical_2017,laizet_3d_2019} and the turbulent mixing layer (ML) \cite{rogers_direct_1994}.
 For both test cases, results are shown for: the KC of \cref{collision_model} based on definition (b) in \cref{turbulent_viscosity} imposing \(\nu_t \geq \nu\); for the Smagorinsky model; and for the DNS solution of reference \cite{dairay_numerical_2017,laizet_3d_2019}.
 We used the multi-GPU version of the open-source library PALABOS \cite{latt_palabos_2021,latt_multi-gpu_2025}.
 For both the Smagorinsky and KC we used a second-order finite differences computation of the velocity gradients and the \(\mathrm{D3Q27}\) lattice.
 The KC has been implemented assuming the classical trapezoidal redefinition of the populations appearing in \cref{collision_model} that leads to a redefinition of the viscosity: $\nu_t = c_s^2 (1/\omega_t-1/2)$, with $c_s^2$ being the lattice speed of sound.
+In the evaluation of \cref{turbulent_viscosity}, the reported simulations used the reference density \(\rho_0=1\) in lattice units in place of the local \(\bar\rho\).